-20. Upon information and belief, Defendant deceives unknowing consumers by using the Plaintiff's MILWAUKEE Trademarks without authorization within the content, text, and/or meta tags of its websites to attract various search engines looking for websites relevant to consumer searches for Plaintiff's products.
-Additionally, upon information and belief, Defendant uses other unauthorized search engine optimization (SEO) tactics and social media spamming so that the Defendant's Internet Store listing shows up at or near the top of relevant search results and misdirects consumers searching for Plaintiff's genuine products.
-Further, Defendant utilizes similar illegitimate SEO tactics to propel new online marketplace account listings to the top of search results after others are shut down.
+20. Upon information and belief, Defendant deceives unknowing consumers by using the Plaintiff's GIRO Trademarks without authorization within the content, text, and/or meta tags of its websites to attract various search engines looking for websites relevant to consumer searches for Plaintiff's products.
+Additionally, upon information and belief, Defendant uses other unauthorized search engine optimization (SEO) tactics and social media spamming so that the Defendant's Internet Store listings show up at or near the top of relevant search results and misdirect consumers searching for Plaintiff's genuine products.
+Further, Defendant utilizes similar illegitimate SEO tactics to propel new online marketplace accounts to the top of search results after others are shut down.

-21. Defendant goes to great lengths to conceal its identity and often uses a fictitious name and address to register and operate its Internet Store.
-Upon information and belief, some of the tactics used by the Defendant to conceal its identity and the scope of its counterfeit operations to avoid being shut down include regularly creating new websites and online marketplace accounts on various platforms using the identity listed in Schedule A to the Complaint, as well as other fictitious names and addresses.
+21. Defendant goes to great lengths to conceal its identity and often uses fictitious names and addresses to register and operate its Internet Store.
+Upon information and belief, some of the tactics used by the Defendant to conceal its identity and the scope and interworking of its counterfeit operation to avoid being shut down includes regularly creating new websites and online marketplace accounts on various platforms using the identity listed in Schedule A to the Complaint, as well as other fictitious names and addresses.

-22. In addition to operating under a fictitious name, Defendant in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
-For example, when counterfeiters like Defendant receives notice of a lawsuit they will often register new online marketplace accounts under new aliases and move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
+22. In addition to operating under a fictitious name, the Defendant in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
+For example, when counterfeiters like Defendant receives notice of a lawsuit, they will often register new online marketplace accounts under new aliases and move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
 Rogue servers are notorious for ignoring take down demands sent by brand owners.
 Counterfeiters will also ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
 The 2021 study indicated that the Internet has fueled explosive growth in the number of small packages of counterfeit goods shipped through the mail and express carriers.
-This growth closely correlates to the growth of the ecommerce industry which now make up 16.2% of all retail transactions as reported by the Census Bureau of the U.S. Department of Commerce.
+This growth closely correlates to the growth of the ecommerce industry which now make up 16.4% of all retail transactions as reported by the Census Bureau of the U.S. Department of Commerce.
 According to the Department of Homeland Security's 2024 Intellectual Property Rights Seizures Report, the vast majority of Intellectual Property Rights seizures continue to take place within the express consignment and mail shipping methods.
 97% of all cargo seizures were made in de minimis shipments.

-23. Further, counterfeiters such as Defendant typically operate multiple credit card merchant and Temu accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
-Upon information and belief, Defendant maintains off-shore bank accounts and regularly move funds from their Temu accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of Temu transaction logs from prior similar cases indicates that offshore counterfeiters regularly move funds from U.S.-based Temu accounts to foreign-based bank accounts outside the jurisdiction of this Court.
+23. Further, counterfeiters such as Defendant typically operate multiple credit card merchant, Alibaba and Alipay accounts behind layers of payment gateways so that they can continue to operate in spite of Plaintiff's enforcement efforts.
+Upon information and belief, Defendant maintains off-shore bank accounts and regularly moves funds from its Alibaba and Alipay accounts to off-shore bank accounts outside the jurisdiction of this Court.
+Indeed, analysis of Alibaba and Alipay transaction logs from prior similar cases indicate that offshore counterfeiters regularly move funds from U.S.-based Alibaba and Alipay accounts to China-based bank accounts outside the jurisdiction of this Court.